coreyhulse/pinball_tournament_machine_notes/machines/DungeonsDragons_cs_324_G4JBP.md

-This is the bally game
+This is Dungeons & Dragons (Bally, 1987)